Fireworks (punk band)

-Fireworks is an American rock band from Metro Detroit, Michigan.
-They are currently signed to Triple Crown Records.
+Fireworks is an American pop-punk band from Metro Detroit, Michigan.
+They are signed to Triple Crown Records and have released four albums and three EPs.

 History

-Early years and debut album (2004–10)
+Early years and debut album (2004–2010)

-Fireworks began in 2004 under the name Bears, hailing from the Metro Detroit area of Michigan.
-A demo, Can't Hardly Wait, was released on September 15, 2005.
-They signed to the independent label, Run For Cover Records, who released their debut EP, We Are Everywhere, and 7" Adventure, Nostalgia and Robbery.
+Fireworks was formed in early 2005 around the Metro Detroit area of Michigan.
+The band recorded a demo entitled 'Can't Hardly Wait' to gain attention from record companies.
+They signed to the independent label, Run For Cover Records, who released the debut EPs, We Are Everywhere, and Adventure, Nostalgia and Robbery.

 In October 2006, they appeared at the Bamboozle Left festival.
 In January 2007, they went on a West Coast tour with First to Leave, and later appeared at Sincerity Fest.
 In May and June 2007, they went on tour with Set Your Goals, Just Surrender, and Driving East.
 They then embarked on the Act Like You Know Tour alongside the White Tie Affair.
-They went on a West Coast tour with First to Leave in September and October 2007.
+They went on a second tour with First to Leave in September and October 2007.
 In December 2007, the band went on the All I Want For X-Mas Is Dudes Tour alongside 2*Sweet and the High Court.
 In January 2008, they supported the Swellers on their headlining US tour.
 In June and July 2008, the band went on tour with 2*Sweet and This Time Next Year.
 Fireworks signed to independent label Triple Crown Records in August 2008.
 We Are Everywhere was reissued through Triple Crown on October 21.

 In March 2009, they released their debut full-length, All I Have to Offer Is My Own Confusion produced by Chad Gilbert of New Found Glory.
 During the Summer season of 2009, Fireworks supported Four Year Strong and Set Your Goals through America on the Giglife tour.
 In December 2009 Fireworks set out on their first European tour, supporting Set Your Goals.
 In January 2010 Fireworks supported New Found Glory and Saves the Day on a full U.S. tour.
 They then toured Australia with New Found Glory in April as support alongside Hit The Lights before their own headlining tour of the country.

-Gospel, Oh, Common Life and break-up (2010–15)
+Gospel, Oh, Common Life and breakup (2010–2015)

 They have released two music videos, one for "Detroit" and another for "Arrows".

 Their EP entitled "Bonfires" was released for digital download on December 7, 2010, and their sophomore full length, "Gospel" was released on May 24, 2011.

 They toured with Polar Bear Club in the fall of 2011, and shot a video for the song "Arrows," directed by Thom Glunt.